jameshakuy/jameshakuy.github.io/essays/EffortEstimation.md

 My actual effort was tracked using WakaTime and my personal clock/timer for non-coding efforts.
 I believe the software worked pretty well; it's nice that it's an extension to VSCode, so I didn't need to download something entirely separately.

 # Overhead in Tracking Effort

 Since Wakatime is automatic, there wasn't really any overhead in tracking my effort.
 I just let it run while I code.
 However, manually tracking non-coding effort was not the best experience.
 There were many instances in which I tabbed out of VsCode to browse and back into VsCode, hence I had to look at the clock a lot and record it each time I was tabbed out.
-Yes, it was tedious, but it didn't entirely prehibit me from working on the project.
+Yes, it was tedious, but it didn't entirely prohibit me from working on the project.